lennelalina/rsschool-cv-1/cv.md

 *A middle school №208*(2008-2019), *BSUIR University*(2019-...), *The Rolling Scopes School*(2020-...)

 # English
-I have the **B1 level** of English language, but I hadn't practice somewhere.
+I have the **B1 level** of English language, but I havn't practice somewhere.